girder/covalic/ansible/usage.md

 #### Create an S3 Assetstore

-You will probably only need to do this once at the beggining of working with a given pod.
+You will probably only need to do this once at the start of working with a given pod.

-This script:wTODO

-Fully provision your pod

-To run the full provisioning

-Then you can either fully provision your pod

-or refresh your pod with whatever values have changed by restarting the EC2 instances.
+Calling this script will create

+    # S3 bucket with the name `covalic-<POD>-assetstore`
+    # IAM user that can use the S3 bucket
+    # file at path `pod_static_vars/<POD>_s3_assetstore.yml`

+The file created will have variables holding everything needed to create an S3 assetstore in Girder and will allow Girder to communicate with S3.

+TODO: investigate holding this info in a vault so it can be checked into Git.
+For now do not check it in.